This article of two Americans' adventure in the 1985 Milan-San Remo was first published on Cyclingnews in 2010.

-Twenty-five years ago, the American 7-Eleven squad ventured to Europe early in 1985 to embark on the team's first bloc of racing in its debut professional season, and it was set to learn the hard way the ups and downs of racing in the European peloton.
+Twenty-five years ago, the American 7-Eleven squad ventured to Europe early in 1985 to embark on the team's first bloc of racing in its debut professional season, and they were set to learn the ups and downs of racing in the European peloton the hard way.

-The team opened its European campaign at Etoile de Bessèges, then competed in such events as the Tour Méditerranéen, Trofeo Laigueglia in February, then Milan-Turin and Tirreno-Adriatico in early March.
+The team opened its European campaign at Etoile de Bessèges, then competed in such events as the now defunct Tour Méditerranéen, Trofeo Laigueglia in February, then Milano-Torino and Tirreno-Adriatico in early March.

 There was one more race which stood between the American team's inaugural foray to the Continent and a trip back to the United States: Milan-San Remo, the upstart squad's first true Classic, which took place on March 16, 1985.

 "It had been such a tough spring for us since we were a first year pro team," Phinney told Cyclingnews.
 "It was really a fight for survival in all ways.
 You had to get to the race, and then all day you're battling for position and respect, and then you get to the hotel and you're starved, cold, and hungry.

 "Every day you're waking up and it's more bad weather.
 This was way before teams had buses and laundry equipment, we're still sink-washing our clothes a lot of times and then your stuff never dries and just gets more and more grey.
 And your mood's also more and more grey."

 The team was not without its mentors, however, as Belgian professional Noël Dejonckheere, riding for the Spanish Teka squad, visited the team in its hotel the evening before Milan-San Remo.
 Dejonckheere had finished Milan-San Remo in eighth place each of the previous two years and Phinney recalled the sage advice the experienced Belgian provided the American neo-pros.